SKhail/Password-Generator/README.md

 - Code should validate for each input and at least one character type should be selected
 - Once prompts are answered then the password should be generated and displayed in an alert or written to the page

-added a extra feature to give the user the option to select dark/light mode.
+Added a extra feature to give the user the option to select dark/light mode.

 ## Installation